mpchadwick/mpchadwick.github.io/_posts/2020-02-05-magento-2-render-category-via-standalone-script.md

 ---
 layout: blog-single
-title: Render a Category page via a standalone script in Magento 2
+title: Render a Category page via a Standalone script in Magento 2
 date: February 4, 2020
 image:
 tags: [Magento]
 ---

-In this post I'll share a standalone script that can be used to render a Magento 2 category page.
+In this post I'll share a standalone script that can be used to render a Magento 2 category page programmatically.
 This script can come in handy when debugging production issues on category pages (e.g. unexpected product set).
-For example, it can be executed under `strace` to review files opened, queries send, and their corresponding results.
+For example, it can be executed under `strace` to review files opened, queries sent, and their corresponding results.

 <!-- excerpt_separator -->

 ### The Script

 The script is as follows.
-Change `$categoryId` an `$storeId` as needed.
+Change `$categoryId` and `$storeId` as needed.

 ```php
 <?php